Ruti Zisser: Biography

-Ruti Zisser was born in Haifa, Israel on July 21, 1974.
+Ruth Zisser, Ruti, was born in July 21, 1974.
 In 1977 Zisser moved with her family to Brussels, Belgium and in 1982, to Munich, Germany.
-In 1986 Zisser moved back to Israel and the family settled in Tel Aviv.
-In 1999, Zisser immigrated to the US.
+In 1999, Zisser immigrated to Palo Alto, California (United States), where she received a permanent residence and a citizenship in 2006.

 Zisser's career didn't start in fashion.
 In her late twenties and early thirties, she worked in the tech industry.
 She self reflected that she was never satisfied and happy working in tech: "For many years I never had the courage to admit to myself, and to the people around me, that my heart was in a different place, far away from algorithms and artificial intelligence.
 The world of technology was not for me; I’ve always preferred the human touch."
 Zisser was married in 2002, and has three children, Yoav, Tamar and Guy.

 Company

 RUTI Inc. is a privately held company founded by Zisser in 2009 in her garage in Palo Alto.